Prerequisite

 Address format

 Parseur can automatically parse and normalize an address location.
-It can also fill in the gaps for partial addresses, determine coordinates and provide a google map link.
+It can also fill in the gaps for partial addresses, determine coordinates, and provide a Google Maps link.

 Example: Say you have the following address in your document: 500 Chartres Street Appt 34, New Orleans